- Striking exterior design

-The lines of the XC60 remain rakish and handsome, even for a car launched back in 2010.
+The lines of the XC60 remain rakish and handsome.
 Last year's new front end made it a little sleeker, more like a car than a bluff utility vehicle.
 And XC60s now come without the contrasting sills and wheel-arch moldings seen on earlier versions, making them more wagon-like yet.
 The interior is Scandinavian to the core–with its floating center stack, superbly comfortable new front seats and simple, dial-operated console, it's in a class with Audi for both look and feel.
 Some may find its sober black lines, functional without stylistic flourishes, a tad severe.
 But they're eminently practical, and for those who want a bit more luxury, optional two-tone leather-upholstered seats add it back in spades.

 Now in its sixth model year, the big updates for the 2015 XC60 are new and far more fuel-efficient powertrains--but only for its front-wheel-drive models.
 Those are equipped with either of two versions of the company's new, highly fuel-efficient Drive-E 2.0-liter direct-injected four-cylinder engine, both paired with a new eight-speed automatic transmission.
 The base XC60, known as the T5, uses 240-horsepower turbocharged version, while the more powerful T6 gets a 302-hp Drive-E that's supercharged (to boost power at low engine speeds) and turbocharged (for increased horsepower at higher engine speeds).
 Both engines are lighter than the ones they replace, and offer both more power and higher EPA gas-mileage ratings.
 Combined fuel-economy ratings are 27 mpg and 25 mpg respectively, a huge improvement over the 21 mpg combined that the previous FWD models achieved.
 Of the two new engines, the T6 in particular is powerful and responsive at any speed, making the XC60 into something of a large hot hatch--sans all-wheel drive.